Untitled Document

 ANALYTICAL EQUIPMENT:

-Data acquisition (DAQ), Pressure transducers, Instron Tension/Compression testing, custom mechanical testing devices, precision machining (mill, lathe, band saw), micropipette technique, optical microscopy, fluorescent microscopy
+Mechanical Testing (MTS), SEM (JEOL) and EDS Analysis, IR, DSC, TGA, Rheology, ZOI Testing, Data acquisition (DAQ), Pressure transducers, Instron Tension/Compression testing, custom mechanical testing devices, precision machining (mill, lathe, band saw), micropipette technique, optical microscopy, fluorescent microscopy

 COMPUTER SOFTWARE: